alexch/codelikethis/public/lessons/client_side_coding/media.md

 # Audio

 You can include audio in your site using an `<audio>` element with a `src` attribute that points to the location of your audio files.
+Or by using JavaScript to create a new `Audio` object `let myAudio = new Audio('filename.mp3')` and setting it to play on some event.
 You can also open a window to a dedicated audio hosting platform like [soundcloud](https://soundcloud.com/) using an `<iframe>` element to speed up page load.